 We may get access to your information when you give permission to other organisations to share or it is available publicly.
 The information we get from other organisations may depend on your privacy settings or the responses you give, so you should regularly check them.
 This information comes from the following sources.

-Like most websites, we use “cookies” to help us make our site – and the way you use it – better.
-Cookies mean that a website will remember you.
+Like most websites, we use “cookies” to help us make our site better and easier for you to use.
+Cookies mean a website will remember you.
 They’re small text files that sites transfer to your computer (or phone or tablet).
-They make interacting with a website faster and easier – for example by automatically filling your name and address in text fields.
+Some of these are necessary to make sure our site works, but others are optional and help us to understand how you’re using the site.

 We do not sell or share personal details to third parties for the purposes of marketing.
 We will only share it with third parties who are providing a service for Emmaus UK and only for the purpose of delivering this service.